-Ask for money by Friday 5 November and we’ll let you know if we can help you by early December 2021.
+Ask for money by Friday 29 September 2023 and we’ll let you know if we can help you by the end of October 2023.

 What is horse therapy?

-Horse therapy (or equine-assisted therapy) is provided in a horse-based environment to promote physical, occupational, and emotional growth for people with needs arising from, for example, ADHD, anxiety, autism, Cerebral Palsy, dementia, depression, developmental delay, PDA, Down Syndrome and brain injuries.
+Horse therapy (or equine-assisted therapy) is provided in a horse-based environment to promote physical, occupational, and emotional growth for people with needs arising from for example, ADHD, anxiety, autism, Cerebral Palsy, dementia, depression, developmental delay, PDA, Down Syndrome, brain injuries and behavioural/abuse issues.

 Horses have similar social and responsive behaviours to humans, making it easier to create a connection with them, and animals give immediate feedback.
-Horses also can mirror the feelings of the handler or rider and their large appearance can help develop trust and self-confidence.
+Horses also can mirror the feelings of the handler or rider and their size can help develop trust and self-confidence.

 Who can apply for money?

-- are aged under 18, or if you have an Education Health Care Plan (EHCP) up to age 25
+- are aged under 18, or up to age 25 with an Education Health Care Plan (EHCP)

-- live in Somerset (not North Somerset or BANES), East Devon or North Dorset at the date of application
+- live in Somerset (excludes North Somerset and BANES), east Devon or north Dorset at the date of application

-- want to use the grant for a course of horse therapy sessions
+- want to use the grant for equine therapy sessions

-- are applying for up to 50% of the cost of a course of horse therapy sessions, (typically 10 sessions) and up to a maximum of £250 (please note the Fund will not support standalone riding lessons unless it is part of horse therapy).
-If you are concerned about whether you will be able to find the money to fund the other 50%, then please get in touch with us
+- are applying for up to 50% of the cost of a course of equine therapy sessions, (typically 10 sessions) and up to a maximum of £250 (please note the Fund will not support standalone riding lessons unless it is part of horse therapy)

 How long does it take to get the money?

-We'll let you know if we can help you by early December 2021.
+We’ll let you know if we can help you by the end of October 2023.

 Where does the money come from?

 The Horseshoes and Handprints Fund was created using money held by the Horseshoes and Handprints Trust.
-That money was transferred to Somerset Community Foundation when the Trust closed.
-The Trust originally supported families with children or young people with a variety of additional needs by helping contribute to the cost of horse therapy, and this will continue through this Horseshoes and Handprints Fund.
+That money was transferred to Somerset Community Foundation when the Trust closed in 2021.
+Additional donations into the Fund are occasionally received.
+The Trust originally supported families with children or young people with a variety of additional needs, with a focus on neurological conditions, by helping with costs towards horse therapy and this continues through the Horseshoes and Handprints Fund.

 How do I apply for money?